 On the main menu, click on Manage input files, and then on Select files.
-This will open a browsing window of your operating system that lets you select multiple files at once.
-Easymap accepts files with the following extensions: .fa, .fq, .fastq, .gff, .gff3, and .txt.
-If any of your files has a different extension, simply change it to one of the accepted ones (e.g., genome.fasta to genome.fa, sample.fastq to sample.fq).
+This will open a browsing window of your operative system that lets you select multiple files at once.
+Easymap accepts files with the following extensions: .fa, .fq, .fastq, .gff, .gff3, .txt.
+If any of your files have a different extension, simply change it to one of the accepted ones (e.g., genome.fasta to genome.fa, sample.fastq to sample.fq).
 This does not change the file content.
-The program also takes gzipcompressed files with the extension .gz.

-Once you click Accept, you will see the files listed ready for upload.
-Click Upload files.
+The program also takes gzipcompressed files with the extension ".gz".
+Once you click on accept, you will see the files listed ready for upload.
+Click on Upload files.
 Easymap accepts files of up to 200 Gb.
 When you click on Upload files you will see that the upload progress percentage of a file increases and stops at 100%.
-After that, it may take a few minutes before the file appears listed ready for use under the header "Current files in disk" on the Manage input files page.
+After that, it may take a few minutes until the file appears listed ready for use under the header "Current files in disk" in the Manage input files page.
 If you upload gzip-compressed files, it will take longer for the files to be ready because they have to be unzipped.
 Please do not close or refresh the Manage input files page during the file upload, since this may interrupt the upload process.
-Upload speed to remote installations of Easymap depends on the network, and in some cases, it might not be possible to upload files of several gigabases, even though Easymap features chunked file transfers for that purpose.
-In those cases, two alternatives to consider are using a local installation and transferring the files to the remote installation through the command line.
-For manual transfer of input files, they should be placed in the directory "/easymap/user\data".
+Upload speed to remote installation of Easymap depends on the network, and in some cases it might not be possible to upload files of several Gb, even though Easymap features chunked file transfers for that purpose.
+In those cases, using a local installation or transferring the files to the remote installation through the command line, are two alternatives to consider.
+For manual transfer of input files, they should be placed in the directory "/easymap/user_data".